pywbem/pywbemtools/docs/introduction.rst

 .. _pywbem installation documentation: https://pywbem.readthedocs.io/en/stable/intro.html#installation

-The Python environment into which you want to install must be the active Python environment, and must have at least the following packages
+The Python environment into which you want to install must have the following packages installed:
-installed:

-- Python, either python 2.7 or Python 3.4-3.7.
-Pywbemtools does not support Python 2.6.

 - Python installation support packages(all platforms):